-The Black Rod is a ceremonial staff created in 2012 to commemorate the Diamond Jubilee of Her Majesty Queen Elizabeth II, Queen of Canada.
-Based on a 600 year old Westminster parliamentary tradition, the Black Rod is used on formal occasions when the Queen or her provincial representative, the Lieutenant Governor, is present in the Legislative Assembly of British Columbia.
+The Black Rod is a ceremonial staff created in 2012 to commemorate the Diamond Jubilee of Queen Elizabeth II.
+Based on a 600 year old Westminster parliamentary tradition, the Black Rod is used on formal occasions when the provincial representative of the monarch, the Lieutenant Governor, is present in the Legislative Assembly of British Columbia.